News of the World (album): Side two

-"Who Needs You"

 "Who Needs You" was a song written by Deacon, who, along with May, plays Spanish guitar.
 Mercury's lead vocal is entirely panned on the right audio channel while the lead guitar is on the left channel.
 May also plays maracas and Mercury plays a cowbell.
 It has been described as a "tentative reggae homage", albeit with "Spanish rather than Jamaican guitars".

-"It's Late"

 "It's Late", written by May, was his idea of treating a song as a three-act theatrical play.
 It makes use of the tapping technique.

-"My Melancholy Blues"

 "My Melancholy Blues" was composed by Mercury.
 There are no backing vocals or guitars.
 Deacon played fretless bass on stage during this song but used a regular fretted bass on the record.

 Artwork and packaging

 For the album cover, Frank Kelly Freas repainted his illustration for the October 1953 issue of Astounding Science Fiction.

 The album's cover was a painting by American sci-fi artist Frank Kelly Freas.
 Taylor had an issue of Astounding Science Fiction (October 1953) whose cover art depicted a giant intelligent robot holding the dead body of a man.
 The caption read: "Please... fix it, Daddy?" to illustrate the story "The Gulf Between" by Tom Godwin.
 The painting inspired the band to contact Freas, who agreed to alter the painting for their album cover, by replacing the single dead man with the four "dead" band members (with Mercury and May dead in the robot's hand—Mercury bleeding from his chest and blood on the robot's middle finger of its opposite hand—and with Taylor and Deacon falling to the ground, Taylor only visible on the back cover).

 The inner cover (gatefold) has the robot extending its hand to snatch up the petrified fleeing audience in the shattered auditorium where the corpses were removed.
 Freas said he was a classical music fan and did not know Queen, and only listened to the band after doing the cover "because I thought I might just hate them, and it would ruin my ideas", but eventually liked their music.